Lahaul is NOT Spiti

 - Kardang Monastery: It was originally built in the 12th Century but has been destroyed and rebuilt many times.
-You cna drive via Tandi or hike driectly from Keylong by crossing a small footbridge over the Bhaga.
+You can drive via Tandi or hike directly from Keylong by crossing a small footbridge over the Bhaga.
 Also Read the Kardang Trek post.

 - Yardong Monastery: It is a small monastery of uncertain vintage.
 It is a few KMs before of Keylong, The short hike starts from the old bus stand outside the town.
 Also read the Yardong Post.

 - Bokar Monastery: It is believed to be one of the oldest gompas in Lahaul.
 It is around 2 KMs ahead of Keylong.
 Somehow I never managed to visit this one but I have a guest post on Bokar Gompa.

 - Tayul Monastery: Tayul is a Drukpa Monastery that dates back to at least 17th century or it may be even older although the present monastery building seemed renovated.
 It is around 5 KMs from Keylong followed by a 2 KM hike.
 Also Read: The unexpected picnic at Tayul Gompa.

 - Ghemur Monastery: Ghemur Gompa is located in Gemur village, which is around 20 Kms from Keylong, and a few Kms before Jispa.
 A short hike from the highway will take you to your destination.
 Somehow I never managed to stop here either.